3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | --- | --- | --- | --- |
 | requiredproperties | ST\_RequiredProperties | optional | comma sperated list of required properties for this volumedata element |

-The \<volumedata> element references voxel based 3D texture resources and determines how the various channels in these \<texturestack>s are mapped to specific properties of the part to be defined by this addition.
+The \<volumedata> element references voxel based 3D texture resources and determines how the various channels in these \<texturestack>s are mapped to specific properties of the part defined by this addition.
 The root mesh object determines the boundary geometry that acts as a trimming mesh for any volumetric data defined therein.
 Any data outside the mesh's bounds MUST be ignored.
-Volumedata MUST only be used in a mesh of object type model or solidsupport.
+Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".

 The volumedata element can contain up to one <levelset> child element, up to one <composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.